corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 1. Ensure `myLegalName` setting in `node.conf` is set with a node name for which the data update will be run.
 For example, while upgrading the database schema used by a node `O=PartyA,L=London,C=GB`, assign the same value to `myLegalName`.

 {{< warning >}}
-The value of `myLegalName` must exactly match the node name that is used in the database schema.
+The value of `myLegalName` must exactly match the node name used in the database schema.
 Any `node.conf` misconfiguration may cause data row migration to be wrongly applied.
 This may happen silently, without throwing an error.

 {{< /warning >}}